netsurf-browser/netsurf/docs/quick-start.md

 This document provides steps for building NetSurf.

 These instructions use a shell script to perform several operations.
   This script has only been tested with the bash and zsh bourne style shell interpreters.
 The latest version of this script should be retrieved from the official NetSurf source repository.

 This shell script is used by the NetSurf Developers but you should satisfy yourself that the script is not malicious.
-It should be noted that the building the browser will also be executing shell code and requires a similar level of trust.
+It should be noted that building the browser will also be executing shell code and requires a similar level of trust.

 Native build